viamin/homebridge-broadlink-rm/README.md

 This plugin allows you to control your RM Mini and RM Pro with HomeKit using the Home app and Siri.

+## Like this plugin?

+If you like this plugin and want to show your support then please star the Github repo, or better yet; buy me a drink using [Paypal](paypal.me/kiwicamRM).

+Working on open source projects like this is full-time for me so every bit helps.

+Thank you, sincerely!

 ## Documentation

 Full documentation can be found [here](https://lprhodes.github.io/slate/).
 With the following additional configuration options available: